UPASNA-AGGARWAL/Hackathon_Devacation/README.md

 ## Overview
-The repository contains a deep learning model designed for waste segregation, categorizing waste into organic and recyclable classes.
-The model leverages the ResNet50 architecture and is implemented using TensorFlow and Keras.
+The repository contains two deep-learning models designed for waste segregation, categorizing waste into organic and recyclable classes.
+The model leverages the ResNet50 architecture and VGG16 architecture and is implemented using TensorFlow and Keras.
+For deployment, we opted for the ResNet50 model due to its promising accuracy levels.

 ## Tech Stack